Is Social Media Marketing Dead?

 3) Customer service

-Increasingly, the public is taking to social media to not only air their grievances with companies and products, but also to find help and support.
-Having a dedicated customer service account available to field these inquiries, with documented support hours and everything, shows your customers that you value their time and are willing to meet them where they are in order to help.
+The public increasingly uses social media to air their grievances with companies and products and find help and support.
+Having a dedicated customer service account available to field these inquiries, with documented support hours and everything, shows your customers that you value their time and are willing to meet them where they are to help.

 How To Use Organic Social Media Marketing Effectively

-We’re going to borrow from Google and say that you should follow the same EAT principles we outlined above for SEO.
-The idea is that you want to cultivate the same response in your audience as you do from the search engine giant—trust.
+We will borrow from Google and say that you should follow the same EAT principles outlined above for SEO.
+You want to cultivate the same response in your social media best practices as you do from the search engine giant—trust.

 Expertise

-Show your expertise; in your industry, with your product, and of your audience.
-This will keep them engaging and coming back for more relevant and useful information and great conversations.
-Helping people with their pain points is the easiest way to engender the kind of trust you’re aiming for, so using your expert knowledge is a sure-fire way to get started.
+Show your expertise; in your industry, with your product, and with your audience.
+This will keep them engaged and returning for more relevant and useful information and great conversations.
+Helping people with their pain points is the easiest way to engender the trust you’re aiming for, so using your expert knowledge is a surefire way to get started.

 Authority

-As you grow your domain authority by directing relevant links to your website, you also grow your authority in the eyes of your readers when the content they find continues to help them with those pain points.
+As you grow your domain authority by directing relevant links to your website, you also grow your authority in your readers' eyes when the content they find continues to help them with those pain points.
 Tweet about your newest product update with details about how it’s better than ever.
 Or write up a Facebook post that outlines a how-to guide for mastering a particularly troublesome issue you know is facing folks in your audience.

 Trustworthiness